hidenori-wasa/_PEAR_BreakpointDebugging/README.md

 ------

 "Pear-Package/nbproject/" directory is project directory of "NetBeans IDE 7.1.2 for Windows".
+You must change "test.src.dir" of "Pear-Package/nbproject/project.properties" file if you use on Linux.
+Example:

+    test.src.dir=/home/hidenori/htdocs/Pear-Package/tests

 Also, "NetBeans IDE 7.3" cannot keep switchback in format at April, 2013.
 Example: